CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.6 Delete and destroy.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### CON.6.A9 Selection of appropriate procedures for deletion or destruction of data carriers in case of increased protection requirements [Head of IT, Head of Organization] (CIA)
+#### CON.6.A9 Selection of appropriate methods for deleting or destroying data carriers with increased protection requirements [Head of IT, Head of Organization] (CIA)

 For extinguishing and destroying, methods should be selected that meet the increased protection requirements of information and equipment.